justinlimkz/gene-tools/README.md

 The main project - automating the assignment of protein IDs / accession numbers to HGNC gene names.
 Takes in a list of IDs as input, separated by newlines, and returns a list of assigned gene names where possible, and provides information about all other cases.
 For instance, map reports unassigned protein IDs and returns its Ensembl ID wherever possible.

-### match

-match takes in two lists of gene names and returns the genes present in both lists, taking into account synonyms and old names.

 ## Setup

 The tools draw information from [UniProt](http://www.uniprot.org) and [HGNC](http://www.genenames.org), both locally and programmatically through queries.
 To set up the local databases properly, follow the instructions in the following folders: `./human_data/` and `./hgnc_data`.
 These are repeated below for completeness.